15 See, I have set before thee this day life and good, and death and evil;

 18 I denounce unto you this day, that ye shall surely perish, and that ye shall not prolong your days upon the land, whither thou passest over Jordan to go to possess it.

 19 I call heaven and earth to record this day against you, that I have set before you life and death, blessing and cursing: therefore choose life, that both thou and thy seed may live:

--The Bible teaches that when we are tempted, we should never accuse God of tempting us; for God can neither be tempted with sin or tempt others with sin.
-(James 1:13) But we also know that God is in control of everything so He is ultimately responsible for everything that happens in our lives.
-(Isaiah 45:7) How do we reconcile these two truths?
-How can the Lord be responsible for things that tempt us, yet not be responsible for tempting us?
+-The Bible teaches that when we are tempted, we should never accuse God of tempting us, for God can neither be tempted with sin nor tempt others with sin (James 1:13).
+But, we also know that God is in control of everything so He is ultimately responsible for everything that happens in our lives (Isaiah 45:7).
+How do we reconcile these two facts?
+How can He be responsible for things that tempt us, yet not be responsible for tempting us?
 The key is in the word “tempt” which means “to entice or allure to do something often regarded as unwise, wrong, or immoral”.
 As we see in today’s scripture, God does set before us the path of good and the path of evil, but the key is that the Lord explains the consequences of both and encourages us to choose good and life.
-The Lord doesn’t want you to sin, He wants you to succeed.
+The Lord doesn’t want us to sin, He wants us to succeed.
 “For I know the thoughts that I think toward you, saith the Lord, thoughts of peace, and not of evil.”
 (Jeremiah 29:11)